majeedthaika/JARVIS_Security_System/README.md

 e.
 There is a bug where the last image isn't saved, but the label gets put to the labels.txt file

 f.
 You can run "sudo python NN_demo.py" to see how the system should work once integrated properly.

+## For Speech Detection:

+1. run python speech_main.py

+2. JARVIS will response start hearing the user when the user speaks or if the room is loud enough.
+If the room is quiet, then JARVIS will not start hearing.